Sk3llington/Purple-Teaming/README.md

 #### Alarm:

-- Alarms should trigger if an IP not on the “allow list” attempts to connect.
+- Alarms should trigger if an IP that is not on the whitelist attempts to connect.

 #### System Hardening:

 - Access to the sensitive file(s) can be locally restricted to a specific user.
+- Move folder to server with key-based SSH access from whitelisted IPs.
 - Encryption of file(s) at rest.
+- Log non whitelisted IPs access to the folder.